5HT2/discord-invite/README.md

 # discord-invite
-The required CSS + HTML for a Discord Invite
+ A CSS recreation of the Discord invite

 ### Preview